Annual Dues, Fees & Assessments

 I paid but have not received my bar card.
 When can I expect it?

 A copy of your current card can be printed through the member dashboard.
-For cards sent by mail please allow up to 14 business days from the date your payment is processed.
-To request a replacement card please send an email to membership@montanabar.org.
+For cards sent by mail please allow up to fourteen business days from the date your payment is processed.
+To request a replacement card please send an email to mailbox@montanabar.org.

 Change of Address